 Marshall, world-renowned for their guitar amplifiers, is probably most famous for their iconic electric guitar ones that were responsible for shaping the tone for countless rock and metal guitarists; however, the legendary brand also makes amazing acoustic guitar amps, too – who would have thought?

 This Marshall model has a lot of the same characteristics that the Behringer and Roland models here possess, but with a few notable upgrades that you’ll be sure to enjoy.

 The first obvious difference is the wattage.
-50 watts is a considerable boost from 15 watts, and since it is capable of being louder, it is suitable for larger gigs like a small club, theater, or religious center.
+Fifty watts is a considerable boost from 15 watts, and since it can be louder, it is suitable for larger gigs like a small club, theater, or religious center.
 Inside, it has two 8-inch speakers instead of just the single 8” and the dual 5-inch ones seen in the previous ones.

 Like the Roland, this budget amp is that it offers two built-in guitar effects – chorus and reverb.
 This lets you create atmospheric and glistening tones, which were especially prevalent in 80s music.

 This amplifier also has anti-feedback controls on the front, and in the back, there is a native DI box, which allows you to connect directly to the venue’s PA, which are two reasons why this one is totally made for gigs.
 It’s also bigger and, therefore, more durable, so if you’re on the move a lot, this gear can handle some of the woes of touring.